EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 url: :sections[last]/basic-characteristics-of-an-api-rest-api
 ---

-This publication is a minimal guide of practical tips on REST API design, what is a characteristic of the REST API?
-I don't go too deep into the theory.
-On top of that, I may oversimplify many concepts in order to keep the text as short and simple as possible.
+This is a concise guide of practical tips on REST API design, focused on the characteristics of a REST API.
+I won't go too deep into the theory.
+Additionally, I may oversimplify some concepts to keep the text as short and simple as possible.

-In the next post I will talk about some more subjective questions such as: how to return JSON correctly, how to nest an API, what are the ways to version a REST API, and what are some of the ways to version a REST API.
+In the next post I'll cover some more subjective topics such as: how to return JSON correctly, how to nest an API, and the different ways to version a REST API.

 {{<adsPanels>}}